-I know it may sound an obvious one, but you’ll be surprised how many beginning screenwriters don’t understand that.
+An obvious one, but many beginning screenwriters don’t understand that.
 They watch a lot of films and try to do the same thing.
 Creating something new (in any field) is not easy at all.
 Developing creativity is a subject that many books have been written about.
 There is no formula to be creative, but you can practice a few exercises that will help the muse to show up at your door.
 Here are some tips to boost your creativity

 There are many tricks like that, but as said before, there are no formulas.
 The important thing is that you, as a writer, will insist on being original.
 Do not give in to any temptation to repeat something that was already made

-Again, sounds obvious, but so many beginner writers fail at this one and many screenwriting courses miss to talk about.
-You may love to tell stories, but that doesn’t mean you know how to fo it right.
+Again, sounds obvious, but so many beginner writers fail at this one and many screenwriting courses miss talking about it.
+You may love to tell stories, but that doesn’t mean you know how to do it right.
 A good storyteller is one that holds the listeners’ interest and builds feelings of connection with them.
+Practice storytelling every chance you get.
 Here are some tips that will help you do that”

 As a writer, you can’t allow yourself not to pay attention to the world.
 Stop looking at the floor while you’re walking!
-Being a good observer means to be able to see everything that goes around you.
+Being a good observer means being able to see everything that goes around you.
 This is how you do that:

 You can’t write a script just for the sake of writing a script.
 You write a script to become a movie.
 That’s why you need to learn how to collaborate with others: with the director, the producer, the stars of the film, etc.

-Sometimes you may find yourself writing a screenplay with a partner, or maybe you are adopting the script from an already written story, and you need the original writer to work with you.
+Sometimes you may find yourself writing a screenplay with a partner, (I will elaborate on that later in this article)or maybe you are adopting the script from an already written story, and you need the original writer to work with you.
 The main thing you need to remember is that working in a collaborative environment will produce more and much faster.
 Don’t compete with your partners-work with them.
 Here are the steps to build a collaborative environment:

-Working with partners takes a lot of efforts, but it has its advantages too.
+Working with partners takes a lot of effort, but it has its advantages too.
 It makes the writing reacher and much more enjoyable.
-You get a instant reaction for every idea you come up with.
+You get an instant reaction to every idea you come up with.
 Be prepared for some failures too.
 Eventually, the only way to find out if you are working with the right partner is by working together.